From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

-As discussed in \Cref{sec:results-ays} the \emph{backwater} for $\beta_\lg=1.5\,\%/$a occurs because there exists an in-between value $\beta_m = 2.7\,\%/$a where the focus lies in the desirable region.
-In \Cref{fig:sc1-bifurcation-gr}, the volume of the backwater for $\beta\p_\lg = \beta_m = 2.7\,\%/$a is smaller than for $\beta_\lg = 1.5\,\%/$a, because the maximal management in the transient is restricted.
+As discussed in \Cref{sec:results-ays}, the \emph{backwater} can be explained by the fact that there is an in-between value $\beta_m = 2.7\,\%/$a, for which the black fixed point lies in the desirable region. \Cref{fig:sc1-bifurcation-gr} shows that the volume of the backwater for this intermediate value $\beta_m = 2.7\,\%/$a is smaller than for $\beta_\lg = 1.5\,\%/$a.
+This is due to the restriction of the maximally available management such that it becomes impossible to stay within the desirable region forever for a large share of trajectories starting of in the downstream.

-In \Cref{fig:sc1-bifurcation-et}, the change in $\sigma_{ET}$ from the \emph{energy-transformation} management option is depicted and a notable change for small $\sigma_{ET}$ corresponding to strong management can be observed.
-As the name implies, this management speeds up the transformation to renewable resource use and thus the glade increases in size, because from more initial conditions it is possible to reach the green fixed point without transgressing the boundaries.
+\Cref{fig:sc1-bifurcation-et} depicts the changes in relative volume of the \tsm{}-partition over the energy transition control $\sigma_{ET}$.
+Especially for a strong management corresponding to small values of $\sigma_{ET}$, we observe strong changes in the relative volume of the glade, the lake and the backwater.
+The glade increases in size, because it is possible to reach the green fixed point from more initial conditions without transgressing the boundaries.